kumahq/kuma/docs/madr/decisions/031-automatic-rechable-services.md

 If the system is too big to do this we need to do extra work in the iterations (defining MeshTrafficPermissions along the way).

+The example below is small (deals with individual services), so it's easier to illustrate and understand.
+Having an MTP for the mesh should be a recommended way to go about a migration.
+Even if you use a very wide MTP (from: Mesh or from: Namespace).

 1. 0 services are in the Mesh
 2. Bring X services into the Mesh (where X is small enough, so the Mesh can handle it)
 3. Enable MeshTrafficPermission for services brought into the mesh (the performance improves because we trimmed the configs)